 - How can understanding more about yourself help you have a positive self-identity? - What are some ways you can uncover more about your likes and interests? - What are some unique qualities about yourself that you are proud of? - In what ways might you change and grow throughout your life? - How do you take relief from an embedded ball?

-Putting: Lag It In

-Chipping: Target Selection Chipping
+Lesson Activities & Rule(s) of Golf Putting: Lag It In Chipping: Target Selection Chipping Full-Swing: Badge Guidelines

-Full-Swing: 50 Ball Drill

 Golf Rule 16.3a: Embedded Ball - When Relief is Allowed